 Holiday Booking Filter

-This filter was mentioned a few times during user testing.
+The holiday checklist filter was mentioned frequently during usability testing.
 Participants said that it was difficult sort through the large chart, especially with the filter functionality in it's current state.
 It also had a fair amount of disconnect from the resort information, which was desired by participants as they would want to explore their options prior to booking.

 The filter results themselves were an issue that needed to be dealt with separately, but in the project scope of an A/B test resolution the functionality of the filter was more important, Changes to the UI should ensure users are presented with relevant resort information.
 Giving the users an easier way of sorting through these options provided was thought to increase their propensity to book simply by reducing the number of choices presented, and by ensuring their specific needs for date, nights, location etc were met.